satwikkansal/wtfpython/README.md

           del N
   ```

   This means the exception must be assigned to a different name to be able to refer to it after the except clause.
-Exceptions are cleared because with the   traceback attached to them, they form a reference cycle with the stack frame, keeping all locals in that frame alive until the next garbage collection occurs.
+Exceptions are cleared because, with the traceback attached to them, they form a reference cycle with the stack frame, keeping all locals in that frame alive until the next garbage collection occurs.

 * The clauses are not scoped in Python.
-Everything in the example is present in same scope and the variable `e` got removed due to the execution of the `except` clause.
+Everything in the example is present in the same scope, and the variable `e` got removed due to the execution of the `except` clause.
 The same is not the case with functions which have their separate inner-scopes.
 The example below illustrates this:

      ```py
      def f(x):